shaunsund/thelite-rsas/Markdown/14 The War Escalates/06 Rifle Ambush, October, 1977.md

 That night, the pathfinder team boarded a Dakota and were soon over hostile territory.
 They were flying at 16 000 feet, and at a point some sixty kilometres (38 miles) from the border, they leapt out into the darkness.
 Down through the night they fell, deploying their canopies at 2 000 feet and landing on Mozambican soil uneventfully within seconds of each other.
 Having checked that the area was uninhabited, they set about clearing the mopani scrub for the eight paratroopers who would be joining them from Rhodesia the following night.
+￼
 After midnight on September 22, the remaining eight men stood up in the lurching Dakota and checked their kit and equipment.
 They were five minutes out from the drop zone, and below them in the mopani scrub the pathfinder force sat patiently waiting for them.
 Pathfinder leader Bruce Fraser looked at his watch.
 It was 00h59.
 One minute to go.
 He strained his ears for the familiar drone of a Dakota high above in the hot hazy atmosphere.
 It was a perfect night for a drop.
 There was a gentle breeze and the moon was full, only occasionally being obliterated by the odd stray cloud skittering across the sky.
 Then Bruce Fraser heard the unmistakable sound of a Dakota coming from the south, and tasked Captain Frank Hales, formerly with the Air Force and who had just joined the SAS, to call up the pilot.
 “Cyclone 3 - this is 11.
 Do you read?
 Over.”
 “11 Juliet 3, read you loud and clear.
 We should be with you in four minutes.
 We have your Sunray with us who should be joining you shortly.
 Do you require me to circle or do you want a straight run in?”
 “Juliet 3, this is 11, Roger.” came the reply from below.
 “Do not circle.
 I have you visual.
 Keep coming as you are.
 Steady, steady… left a bit; roll out, Roger... keep her there.
 Red light on, Roger.
 Dead right ... steady, steady ... green light on.”
 “GO.
 GO, GO,” shouted the PJIs in the Dak ... and eight heavily-laden men shuffled through the open door, to be whisked away in the slipstream.
 Quickly, the drills which were so instinctive to them were completed and then they were gently floating earthwards, their Bergens and vital operational kit dangling below them.
 Another mission had begun.
 Suddenly, a bright flare lit the night.
 Then came the pop-pop-popping of smallarms rounds.
 God! thought commander Colin Willis as he floated down.
 His men were having a contact even before they were out of their harnesses.
 Someone had been waiting in ambush for them.
 The area was supposed to be clear of people.
 Where was Bruce Fraser and his pathfinders?
 Had they been captured?
 What was going on?
 A dozen possibilities flashed through his mind as he touched down and struggled to free himself from his harness.
 But there was no cause for alarm.
-There were no enemy and all his men were safe It had only been an accident caused by a man’s Bergen bursting into flames as he touched down.
+There were no enemy and all his men were safe.
+It had only been an accident caused by a man’s Bergen bursting into flames as he touched down.
 An anti-personnel landmine had been set off and the flash from that had set off plastic explosives and ammunition.
 Within minutes his pack was destroyed and the hapless trooper had to quickly manufacture a makeshift one from his parachute harness.
 His food too had gone up in smoke, but he knew his mates would help contribute towards his diet from their rations.
 Quickly they regrouped, cached their chutes and surplus water.
 There was no time to be lost and they set off immediately for the ambush area.
 Ahead of them was a very long approach march and each man carried forty kilograms of ammunition, batteries, kit and enough water and rations for a two-week bush trip.